Call4Cloud | MMP-C | Autopilot | Device Preparation

 Okay that’s odd because looking at Microsoft their own docs, normally when an Azure Ad user logs in it would trigger a silent edition upgrade with”no reboot required”

-Let’s move on shall we?
-Of course, we double-checked if the user was indeed licensed for Microsoft 365 E5, and what to do next as we also rebooted the device a couple of times.
+Let’s move on, shall we?
+Of course, we double-checked if the user was indeed licensed for Microsoft 365 E5, and what to do next as we rebooted the device several times.
 We tried almost everything but reinstalling the device so it could convert to Windows Enterprise was a no-go.
-At that point, we remembered that a while ago we did the same for another user so we decided to check out the device he was working on.
+At that point, we remembered that a while ago, we did the same for another user, so we decided to check out the device he was working on.

 So after opening a remote background session and entering this nice command